History of Cork County Cricket Club

 Finally local players should not be overlooked in this short account.
 Noel Giltinan, Dermot Giltinan, Brian O’Donnell, Paddy Tynan, Kenneth Sorensen and Andrew Chambers were all notable members of Cork County that represented Munster.

 Robert Duggan, Michael John Wycherley, Jonathan Curtain and Vincent Fennell all represented the Irish Universities with Duggan captaining the side during the 2005 BUSA Championship.
 Peter Coleman, Peter Dineen, Derek Ryan, Mark Barriscale, Stephen Hickey, Niall Tynan, Ross Durity and Keith Banks all played at Irish youth and Development level.
-Jim Kiernan, Pat Dineen and Jack Short were all capped at International level and in more recent times John Power and Ted Williamson, who are all cork men.
+Jim Kiernan, Pat Dineen and Jack Short were all capped at International level and in more recent times John Power and Ted Williamson, who are all Cork men.

 2010 TO THE PRESENT

 In 2009 Cork County was given permission by the Leinster Cricket Union to compete in Leinster League Division 2 for the 2010 season.
 The decision to apply to play in the LCU competition arouse following the disbandment of the ‘Munster Reds’ franchise in 2008.
-Cork County were eager to provide their players and in particular their younger players with highly competitive cricket and provide them with increased exposure to potential representative honours.
+Cork County were eager to provide their players and, in particular, their younger players with highly competitive cricket and provide them with increased exposure to potential representative honours.
 Cork County finished 6th in the their first season in the Division thus consolidated their position in the league for the 2011 season.
 The Club also completed the Munster Senior League and Cup double which capped off a very memorable 2010 season.

-In 2016, Cork County were awarded the prestigious Tildenet Club of the Year Award after a superb season for the Munster club during which in addition to winning the Leinster Division Two title, they also retained the Munster Premier Division title.
+In 2016, Cork County were awarded the prestigious Tildenet Club of the Year Award after a superb season for the Munster club during which in addition to winning the Leinster Division 2 title, they also retained the Munster Premier Division title.